fobnail/docs/dev-notes/running-os-in-dlme.md

 6. Flash image.

-Firstly, you need to connect your USB stick to your PC and unmount device.
+Firstly, you need to connect your USB stick to your PC and unmount the device.

 ```
 $ sudo fdisk -l